neo-project/neo-express/docs/command-reference.md

 ### neoxp contract download

-Download contract with storage from remote chain into local chain
+Download contract and its storage from the remote rpc node into local chain.

 ```
 Usage: neoxp contract download [Options] <Contract> <RpcUri>